PhD Thesis

 Florian Lefebvre, Pedro Almeida Couto, Nicolas Scelles, Axel Bérard and Si Hao Li

-News!
-Revise & Resubmit at Venture Capital, 2025
+News Conditionally accepted at Venture Capital, 2025

 Si Hao Li

-Working paper, 2025
+Working Paper 2025

-Si Hao LI
+Si Hao Li, Martin Delville

 Innovation under Interoperability: An Analysis of Asymmetric Ad-Financed Platforms